Othella Harrington: Professional career

 After three seasons in Houston, Harrington was traded on August 27, 1999, by the Rockets along with Antoine Carr, Brent Price, Michael Dickerson and a future first-round draft choice to the Vancouver Grizzlies as part of a three-way deal in which the Rockets received the draft rights to Steve Francis, Tony Massenburg from the Grizzlies, and Don MacLean and future first-round draft choice from the Orlando Magic, and the Magic received Michael Smith, Rodrick Rhodes, Lee Mayberry and Makhtar N'Diaye from the Grizzlies.
 During his first year in Vancouver, Othella averaged career highs in points (13.1), rebounds (6.9), assists (1.2), blocks (.71), and minutes (32.6) per game while starting all 82 games of the 1999–2000 regular season.

 He was later traded again on January 30, 2001, to the New York Knicks for Erick Strickland and two draft picks.
 In 2004, he was involved in a trade that sent him, Dikembe Mutombo, Frank Williams, and Cezary Trybanski to the Chicago Bulls in exchange for Jamal Crawford and Jerome Williams.

 Harrington signed with the Charlotte Bobcats on July 19, 2006.

 In March 2009, Harrington signed with the Los Angeles D-Fenders, the NBA Development League affiliate of the Los Angeles Lakers.

 He spent the next season in Iran, with Petrochimi Bandar Imam BC.

 Coaching career

 In 2011, Harrington was hired as an assistant coach at his alma mater Georgetown.

+Harrington joined the New York Knicks as an assistant coach / player development prior to the 2022–23 NBA season.
+On July 25, 2025, the Knicks announced that Harrington would not return to the team for the 2025–26 NBA season.